-At SAI we are proud of our highly qualified, well trained staff and most have been part of SAI for many years.
-SAI is as committed to our staff as we are to our mission and we know you will feel yourself in highly capable hands.
+At SAI we are proud of our highly qualified, experienced staff and most have been part of SAI for many years.
+SAI is as committed to our staff as we are to our mission and we know you will feel yourself in capable hands.

-Every SAI program has a dedicated Admissions Counselor based at our California office, offering full admissions services, and an on-site Program Coordinator based at the host institution in Italy and in London.
-All of our on-site Italy staff are fluent in Italian, have lived or studied in the city in which they work and are trained by the Italy Program Director and US Directors.
-For 24 hour emergency contact click on Resources at the top of this page.
+Every SAI program has a dedicated Admissions Counselor based in the U.S. offering full admissions services, and an on-site Program Coordinator at each of our program locations.
+All of our on-site staff are fluent in English and the local language, have lived or studied in the city in which they work and are trained by the SAI Program Director.
+For 24 hour emergency contact at each program location click on Resources at the top of this page.

 Take a moment to read our monthly Staff Spotlight feature.

 |Edna Wilson, BSW, MSW Administration, Ed.D Education

 |Rodney Harris, MA in Business Administration